ChALkeR/safer-buffer/Readme.md

 ```

 See the problem?
 Adding in `safe-buffer` _magically removes the lint warning_, but the behavior
-remains idential to what we had before, and when launched on Node.js 6.x LTS — this dumps out chunks
+remains identiсal to what we had before, and when launched on Node.js 6.x LTS — this dumps out
-of uninitialized memory. _And this code will still emit runtime warnings on Node.js 10.x and above._
+chunks of uninitialized memory.
+_And this code will still emit runtime warnings on Node.js 10.x and above._

 That was done by design.
 I first considered changing `safe-buffer`, prohibiting old API usage or
 emitting warnings on it, but that significantly diverges from `safe-buffer` design.
 After some